You must complete university study before you can apply to the following programs.

 Medical Radiation Sciences

-Jointly offered by the Faculty of Medicine and The Michener Institute of Education at UHN, U of T offers a 3-year (8 consecutive semester) program leading to a BSc and Advanced Diploma.
+Jointly offered by the Temerty Faculty of Medicine and The Michener Institute of Education at UHN, U of T offers a 3-year (8 consecutive semesters) program leading to a BSc and Advanced Diploma.
 Applicants may choose Nuclear Medicine & Molecular Imaging Technology, Radiation Therapy or Radiological Technology.

-One year of undergraduate study is required.
+One year of undergraduate study (5.0 full-course equivalents) is required.
 Academic prerequisites include a cumulative GPA of at least 2.7, including 1 half-credit course in Biology, Mathematics, Physics and Social Science.

 U of T offers a 4-year program leading to an MD degree.
 Three years of undergraduate study at a Canadian university are required.
 Academic prerequisites include 2 full-course equivalents in life sciences and 1 full-course equivalent in humanities, social sciences or languages.
 MCAT is required.